themartiancompany/stear-keyboard/README.md

 ## Installation

-*Stear Keyboard* is available through the [Python Package Index (PyPI)](https://pypi.org/).
+*Stear Keyboard* will soon be available through the [Python Package Index (PyPI)](https://pypi.org/).
 Pip is pre-installed if `python >= 3.4` has been downloaded from [python.org](https://python.org); if you're using a GNU/Linux distribution, you can find how to install it on this [page](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers).

-After setting up pip, you can install *Stear Keyboard* by simply typing in your terminal
+After setting up pip, you will be able to install *Stear Keyboard* by simply typing in your terminal

     # pip3 install stear-keyboard

+In the meantime, you can install it cloning this repository and running

+    # sudo python3 setup.py install

 ## Usage